Virginia Union University: Theology program

-Virginia Union University's Theological training program is called "The Samuel DeWitt Proctor School of Theology at Virginia Union University".
-The school of theology has produced preachers such as Dean John W. Kinney, Dr. Miles Jones, Dr. A.B.
-James, and Dr. James Henry Harris.
+Virginia Union University's Theological training program is called The Samuel DeWitt Proctor School of Theology.
+James Henry Harris, the early American civil rights advocate, was a graduate.
 The school is a member of the Washington Theological Consortium.

 Student activities

-Fraternities and sororities

-All of the National Pan-Hellenic Council organizations are currently at Virginia Union University.
-These organizations are:
+There are over 20 student organizations, including several fraternities and sororities.

 Athletics

 Virginia Union competes in the NCAA Division II in the Eastern Division of the Central Intercollegiate Athletic Association.
 The school has varsity teams in men's basketball, football, cross country, golf, tennis and track and field, and in women's basketball, bowling, cross country, tennis and track and field, softball and volleyball.

 In 2018, both Virginia Union University's DII Men & Women's Basketball Teams won the CIAA Championship.

 Virginia Union plays basketball and volleyball in the Barco-Stevens Hall, built as the Belgian Building for the 1939 New York World's Fair.
 The building, which has stone reliefs depicting the Belgian Congo, was one of thirteen facilities designated as "unique" by NCAA News in 2005.
 The building was awarded to the university in 1941 and moved to its present location in 1943.
 The basketball team began using the facility in early 1947.